 3. The complainant may wish to advise the person by written communication (e-mail or letter).
 If one chooses this option, it is advisable to keep a copy of the letter and proof that it was received, such as a courier or a registered mail receipt.
-In order to protect confidentiality, the use of e-mail is not advised.
+In order to protect confidentiality and to ensure receipt, the use of e-mail is not advised.